BitcoinSchema/1sat-ordinals/README.md

 We take a different approach to indexing due to the expanded capacity of the BSV blockchain. `origin` indexing is built on the idea that it ultimately doesn't matter WHICH specific ordinal is being transferred across the blockchain, as long as it can be easily determined that multiple transactions are referencing the SAME ordinal.

 `origin`s are tracked within the 1SatOrdinals indexer only as 1-satoshi outputs.
-If you inscribe on more than 1 satoshi, that the inscription is not a valid 1SatOrdinal.
+If you inscribe on more than 1 satoshi, that inscription is not a valid 1SatOrdinal.

 ### Resources